 You may lengthen temporary forwarding beyond the max first six months to a full year.
 (Well, technically, 364 days is the true upper limit.)

 On August 1, 2020, the USPS began a three-year test that offers the option to extend permanent forwarding beyond the original 12 months.
-It costs:
+On July 10, 2022, this market test became a permanent product, price unchanged.
+This optional service costs:

 - $19.95 for six months